 4-5 person tent: Vango Skye @ $279.50 ($69.88pp for 4-person share or $55.90 for 5-person share)

 7 person tent: Retreat 360 Module Tent @ $1,499.98 ($214.28pp)

 Splendour in the Grass is fast approaching and looking to be one of the biggest of its kind yet.
 But getting there does involve a lot of planning and can eat into your wallet quickly.
 If you haven’t already organised your transport, accommodation or camping gear, it’s time to get cracking to snag the best deal before it’s too late.

 Splendour in the Grass is an annual music festival that has filled the winter festival void in Australia over the last 17 years.
 Catering for a smorgasbord of genres including indie rock, hip hop, electro and alternative, the festival has played host to thousands of musicians from home and around the world since 1991.
 The festival is traditionally held around Byron Bay and runs over three days in July, drawing thousands of musos each year.

 Who's playing at Splendour In The Grass this year?

-The 2017 Splendour in the Grass lineup boasts over 100 artists spread over three days.
-With the likes of The Queens of the Stone Age, LCD Soundsystem, Haim, Peking Duk, and Tash Sultana to name a few, it is shaping up to be one of the biggest lineups the festival has ever had.
+The 2018 Splendour in the Grass lineup boasts over 100 artists spread over three days.
+With the likes of Kendrick Lamar, Lorde, Vampire Weekend, Khalid, The Wombats and Hilltop Hoods to name a few, it is shaping up to be one of the biggest lineups the festival has ever had.